klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/eth/caution.md

 ## Transaction Receipt

-To support Ethereum Transaction Receipt data structure from Klaytn, there were a lot of changes.
 By default, the fields in the Klaytn Transaction Receipt are different depending on the transaction type.
+Because there are lots of transaction types in Klaytn, fields of transaction receipt vary based on the transaction type.

 When you try to query Klaytn transaction receipts via eth namespace JSON-RPC apis, Klaytn TransactionReceipt will be return as Ethereum Transaction Receipt.

-But since Klaytn Transaction Receipt and Ethereum Transaction Receipt are quite different, it is difficult to make them perfectly compatible.

-This document describes the limitations of those APIs.
+This document describes the details of converting process (Klaytn Transaction Receipt -> Ethereum Transaction Receipt).

 ### Common Fields